Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Functional central limit theorem for linear statistics

-in the sense of the convergence in distribution of random elements of~$D[0,+\infty)$ equipped with the locally uniform topology. \end{cor} \begin{remark} Note that we have~$m_1$ in place of~$\mexp{S_n}$ in ~\eqref{cor:cor_thm1_statement}.
-In other words, not only fluctuations about local averages~$\mexp{S_n}$ are Gaussian in the limit, but also, under the assumption, so are the fluctuations about the global average~$m_1$. \end{remark} \begin{proof} It suffices to show that
+in the sense of the convergence in distribution of random elements of~$D[0,+\infty)$ equipped with the locally uniform topology. \end{corollary} \begin{remark} Note that we have~$m_1$ in place of~$\mexp{S_n}$ in ~\eqref{cor:cor_thm1_statement}.
+In other words, not only are the fluctuations about local averages~$\mexp{S_n}$ Gaussian in the limit, but also, under the assumption, so are the fluctuations about the global average~$m_1$. \end{remark} \begin{proof} It suffices to show that

 for every compact subset~$K \subset [0,+\infty)$, where~$\|\cdot\|_K$ stands for the supremum norm over~$K$.